 The global programme entitled Combating Illicit Financial Flows focuses on the proceeds of crime.
 Illegal activities can only be stopped if criminals are no longer able to launder their illegally acquired assets and thus benefit from them.
 To this end, we support our partners in increasing their compliance with important international standards, such as those of the Financial Action Task Force (FATF) aimed at anti-money laundering and combating the financing of terrorism.

-The project operates in three fields of action:
+The programme operates in three fields of action:

-The project has achieved considerable success at international level in the priority regions of Africa, Latin America and the Western Balkans, as well as at national level in Kenya, Peru and selected countries in the Western Balkans.
+The programme has achieved considerable success in its partner countries and in the three priority regions of Africa, Latin America and the Western Balkans.

 In Kenya, the programme supported the introduction of multi-agency teams (MAT).
 Thanks to this new method of collaboration, the national Ethics and Anti-Corruption Commission increased its conviction rate by over 50 per cent from 2017 to 2018.
 Moreover, the agency recovered a record sum of more than 9 billion Kenyan Shillings in stolen assets (over USD 80 million) in the first half of the financial year 2019/2020.
 Kenya has rolled out this successful approach through the regional Asset Recovery InterAgency Network for Eastern Africa (ARIN-EA).
 The programme currently supports several of the networks’ member states with regard to implementation.